Towards The Mountain

 “Towards the Mountain” was awarded second place in the Manmade category.

-A simple image taken in the woods of some old rusted metal hidden under
+A simple image taken in a Cornish woodland of some old rusted metal hidden under bracken and weeds

 The inspiring list of all the winners and finalists can be seen here: